 Commitment to professional development, continuing education and ongoing credentialing is a hallmark of professional practice.
 The decision to renew a CST or CSFA credential is an important component in delivering the best care possible for the surgical patient.
 The credentialed surgical technologist or surgical first assistant is a valuable contributing member of the surgical team.
 The NBSTSA commends all Certified Surgical Technologists (CSTs) and Certified Surgical First Assistants (CSFAs) for their ongoing commitment to the renewal of their professional credentials.

 - Rapid changes in the operative arena necessitate ongoing and frequent assessment of continuing competence of the surgical technologist and surgical first assistant.

-- Similar to standards established in comparable medical/nursing/allied health professions, the NBSTSA has determined that a four year re-certification cycle is appropriate in the assessment of continuing competence of the Certified Surgical Technologist (CST) and Certified Surgical First Assistant (CSFA).
+- Similar to standards established in comparable medical/nursing/allied health professions, and in order to encourage certificants to acquire new surgical knowledge on a continual basis, the NBSTSA has determined that a two year re-certification cycle is appropriate in the assessment of continuing competence of the Certified Surgical Technologist (CST) and Certified Surgical First Assistant (CSFA).

-- Effective January 1, 2009 all candidates successfully acquiring certification as a surgical technologist or surgical first assistant through the NBSTSA will be required to demonstrate continuing competence and credential renewal via a four year re-certification cycle.
+- All candidates successfully acquiring certification as a surgical technologist or surgical first assistant through the NBSTSA will be required to demonstrate continuing competence and credential renewal via a two year re-certification cycle.